 The three large drawings, in which the order the artists worked was different each time, were mounted on canvas with the agreement of the artists so that they could be exhibited without glass.
 Where Warhol was the last artist he again repeated the two other artists work using a silkscreen.
 On the drawing that he started himself he drew, using a projector, two GE (General Electric) logos and a spaceship, an image from a series of children’s paintings, which I had commissioned from him for an exhibition the year before.
 In the third work on paper, Alba’s Breakfast, that had been started by Clemente, Warhol again painted a GE logo and a washing machine, both in red, very much in the style of the hand painted works of the early sixties (Illustration 5).

 At my request, Warhol left naming the works to Basquiat and Clemente.
-In the summer of 1984 my family, Basquiat and I flew to Rome to have a family portrait done by Clemente.
+In the summer of 1984, my family—my wife Yoyo and our four children, Lea, Nina, Cora, and Magnus—Basquiat, and I flew to Rome to have a family portrait done by Clemente.
 During a break in the portrait session Basquiat, Clemente and I went into the restaurant Casa del Popolo which was in the vicinity and which lent its name to one of the paintings (Illustration 6).
 The artists discussed possible names for all the fifteen works on the basis of the transparencies I had brought with me.
 One of the works was entitled Ex-Ringeye (Illustration 7).
 This work was started by Warhol.
 Basquiat, the last artist to work on the painting, put a white ring around the head of the central figure done by Clemente and also painted white rings around its eyes.
 After a discussion between the two and with mutual consent the circle around the head and the circles around the eyes were removed again.

 During this trip, which took us to see Enzo Cucchi in Ancona and Miquel Barceló in Majorca, Basquiat said to me, mentioning Warhol’s hand painting in Alba’s Breakfast: «Andy is such a fantastic painter!
 His hand painting is as good as it was in his early years.
 I am going to try and convince him to start painting by hand again.»

-When I met Warhol again, about half a year later in the Spring of 1985, on one of my almost monthly visits to New York, he revealed to me that he and Jean-Michel Basquiat had for several months been working together in the Factory on a large number of further collaborations.
+When I met Warhol, about half a year later, in the spring of 1985, on one of my almost monthly visits to New York, he revealed to me that he and Jean-Michel Basquiat had for several months been working together in the Factory on a large number of further collaborations.
 He seemed a bit embarrassed, presumably because he and Basquiat had not mentioned it earlier to me.
 He also said that both he and Basquiat felt that I was not in a privileged position regarding these paintings, since they were not a

-After twenty years as an art dealer I was used to the fact that practically all my best and most important exhibitions had received almost entirely negative critiques.
-I have always believed that this helps keep the artist’s creative and fighting spirit strong, and prevents risking that, due to a large and general acclaim of his art, the artist becomes less involved and rests on what he has already created, in the worst case repeating and imitating himself.
+After twenty years as an art dealer, I was used to the fact that practically all my best and most important exhibitions had received almost entirely negative critiques.
+I have always believed that this helps keep the artist’s creative and fighting spirit strong, and prevents risking that, due to a large and general acclaim of his art, the artist becomes less involved.

 Julian Schnabel, The Exile, 1980